In this blog

 Ensure that production planning aligns with BOM accuracy, lead times, and effective inventory management.
 Align manufacturing sites and suppliers to prevent line stops from derailing the supply chain process.

-Set safety‑stock logic and reorder points to reduce carrying costs while keeping service stable.
-Govern inventory control through cycle counts and reconciliation.
+Set safety-stock logic and reorder points to reduce carrying costs while keeping service stable.
+Govern inventory control through cycle counts and reconciliation with tools like a warehouse management system.

 Align supply chain logistics with planning, including mode, lanes, and node selection, to support promise dates.
 Partner with logistics providers on service, cost, and carbon goals.